pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-serverless.md

 ## Restrictions

 - Currently, TiDB Cloud supports private endpoint connection to TiDB Serverless only when the endpoint service is hosted in AWS.
-If the service is hosted in Google Cloud Platform (GCP), the private endpoint is not applicable.
+If the service is hosted in Google Cloud, the private endpoint is not applicable.
 - Private endpoint connection across regions is not supported.

 ## Set up a private endpoint with AWS